 The trek will be challenging so everyone will need to be properly prepared both mentally and physically.

-We will supply all camping equipment.
+We will supply all (rigourously cleaned) camping equipment, althouh we recommend you bring your own sleeping bag.
 Please refer to our typical kit listfor a guide to what else to bring.

 We carry a comprehensive medical kit, including Diamox and Dexamethazone to treat any signs of altitude sickness.